Murder of Tammy Alexander: Perpetrator

 A facial composite of the man seen with Tammy Alexander prior to her murder.

 Sheriff Dougherty has said the investigation would now focus on finding out who killed Alexander.
 "We've always said one of the biggest parts of solving this case is knowing the victim," he told the media.
 "This case is burning hot ...
 We're going to be working it harder than ever."
 Former sheriff York later said that more than 10,000 leads had already been investigated in the case.

 Alexander was seen with a white male between five feet eight and five feet nine inches tall.
 He was seen driving a tan station wagon and wore black wire-rimmed glasses.
 The man was stated to be a "person of interest" in the case, and police continue to seek his identity.
 The waitress at the diner, who served the pair on the night of Alexander's death, explained the male companion had paid for the meal.

 In 1984, serial killer Henry Lee Lucas confessed to the murder of the unidentified girl, without identifying her.
 Investigators could not find sufficient evidence to support his confession.
-At one time, a now-retired sheriff speculated Christopher Wilder, known for a span of murdering women in the 1980s, may have been responsible.
-This theory was rooted in his interest in vehicle racing, and Alexander's jacket was of the same brand of merchandise he was known to purchase.
+Serial killer Christopher Wilder is also considered a person of interest in this case.
+This theory is rooted in Wilder's interest in vehicle racing, and the oversized red jacket Alexander was wearing was Autosport branded, a brand Wilder was known to purchase.
 Wilder was killed in a police shootout in 1984 before an interview regarding the Alexander case could take place.

 Police speculate that the murder weapon the killer used was a .38-caliber handgun.
 Investigators located a spent slug in the dirt underneath the unidentified girl's body, which they compared forensically to hundreds of other bullets fired from confiscated weapons.
 Despite investigators' efforts to trace weapons from the U.S., Canada, Europe, and Mexico, the slug has not been matched to a specific gun.

 The FBI posted billboards throughout the country about Alexander's murder in an attempt to gain new information from the public.
 By the end of February 2015, the Livingston County Sheriff's Department said they had received many more tips since Alexander's identification, enough to develop a scenario of events that led up to the girl's arrival in Caledonia.
 A trucker from Tennessee reported what police said was a "significant" lead after he had heard a radio broadcast detailing the case.